renepacchaux/gudeeds-responsive-mobile-app/README.md

 To maintain a growing connection to the people around her and in her building, neighbors need opportunities to help.
 I worked on simplifying this.

-<a id="orgfe3db5a"></a>

-### Trust Summary
+**Trust Summary**

 Sabrina needs help.
 She needs to ask for a favor.

-The persona adds neighbors.
-They, in turn, help *her* down the line.
-Without an initial network, what would lead Sabrina to believe that this app can be of any help when she downloads it?

 The gudeeds app needs more user uptake to be successful.
 It is my role to ask what is possible from the dev team.

 Don't we need a network in place to gain trust?
 Is that something that can be coded?
 The team of engineers seemed to appreciate this problem being voiced at our meeting.
-Do we make it fun like a game, or do we consider putting it in the maybe-pile for now?
+I'll consider it in the 'maybe' pile for now.

-<a id="org69ff376"></a>

-### On the Problem

-I needed to sketch and visualize it.

-For favors, Just the stress of asking is enough of a barrier to moving forward.

-<a id="org7695f00"></a>

-### For the Solution

-**Less Stressed**

-While she may be busy adding the first few tasks, the estimation is that at this particular moment she is less stressed out.

-Their offers of help go to Sabrina, where if she wants, she can approve or deny based on her original request, focusing on neighbors she deems appropriate.
-Will a collective trust score do the trick for other neighbors?
+The persona adds neighbors.
+They, in turn, help *her* down the line.
+Without an initial network, what would lead Sabrina to believe that this app can be of any help when she downloads it?

-<a id="orgf11920e"></a>
+<a id="orgc2fdd73"></a>

 ### Design Work

 **Sketching**

 I knew my first pencil design would be on a phone-width canvas or a 3x5 actual physical card.
+I needed to sketch and visualize it.

 I moved forward incrementally, and so did the design team.
 It gave us time as it guaranteed action on a design decision.

 I contributed to the design studio visuals knowing we had a short amount of time.
 We used a bracket system to come up with the final design for our sprint.
-The design studio winner was cleared away at the last moment for a simplified condensed streamlined approach that was drawn live on meeting. #sketch
+The design studio winner was cleared away at the last moment for a simplified condensed streamlined approach that was drawn live on meeting.

 **Designing for the Time Crunch**

 A situation was a time-crunch.
 It was a competition with judgment at the end.

-<a id="org8550f91"></a>
+<a id="org8f6e0df"></a>

 ### Two canvases

 There is the volunteer who participates by completing grocery pickup and other tasks for the neighbors.
-I had to be sensitive to who to have in mind with I build the first draft - the volunteer or the neighbor, or both?
+I had to be alert about for whom the first draft is about - the volunteer or the neighbor, or both?

 **Discussing them separately**